SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Download Risk Management Procedural Workflows

-3 - Don’t Review with Hindsight Bias
+3 - Don’t Review With Hindsight Bias

 This is tough and far too many managers audit on the basis of being reactive.
 Here’s the difference.
 If, during the management of change a small problem occurs, the reactive analysis review simply says